18 Things to Know for your First Trip to Faroe Islands

 There are sheep on all islands so you can expect there to be sheep wherever you are driving.
 Take extra care from late April until late June when baby lambs can be found on the roadside.
 Lambs know very little about traffic rules.

 Whether you plan to walk on the iconic trails or the roads less travelled, make sure to pack hiking boots.
-As rain is very common here and the terrain can be soggy, you want to keep your feet dry.
+As rain is very common here and the terrain can be soggy, you want to keep your feet dry and warm.
 This will make you experience the Faroe Islands with more comfort.
 Patterned rubber soles are recommendable.

 Check out What to Wear in the Faroe Islands.
-The guides includes what to pack for summer and winter.
+The guide includes what to pack for summer and winter which will always turn out to be one of the most important things to know before you arrive in the Faroe Islands.

 Take a copy of the free map of Faroe Islands that are available at the airport upon arrival.
 You will also find this official map in all tourist information centres.